needle-sbi/needle-sbi/docs/concepts/downstream_tasks.md

 - Luigi checks `output()` to decide if the task is already done.
 If all output files exist, the task is skipped.
 - The `run()` method must create all output files before it exits.
-If it raises an exception, the task is marked failed and downstream tasks will not run.
+If it raises an exception, the task is marked as failed.

 ::: {hint}
 Ensure that the content of the files at the end of the `run()` method are correct.
 Otherwise, if the